-At the beginning of each academic year, any medical problems are shared with staff and a list of these children and their conditions is kept in the class register must be in line with what the new process is (e-schools>??).
+At the beginning of each academic year, any medical problems are shared with staff on Teams.
 Photographs and signs are made of children with severe medical problems such as asthma.
 These signs and notices are to be displayed in classrooms, inside cupboard doors.
 They will also be displayed in the staffroom to ensure that all support staff and supply staff are aware of specific needs.